ansible/mazer/README.md

 $ mazer install --collections-path ~/my-ansible-content alikins.collection_inspect
 ```

-The above will download the collection alikins.collection_inspect form Galaxy and install the contents to `~/my-ansible-content/alikins/collection_inspect`
+The above will download the collection `alikins.collection_inspect` form Galaxy and install the contents to `~/my-ansible-content/alikins/collection_inspect`.

 ### Installing collections in 'editable' mode for development